granatumx/scripts/README.do.txt

 * Testing can be isolated.

 Cons:
-* High memory (each image is likely 1-2GB) (But you are processing sequences which are likely 100+GB).
+* High memory (each image is likely 1-2GB) (But you are processing matrices which are large as well).
+** This memory cost is reduced through overlays as each gbox may share base images
 * Knowledge of GranatumX architecture and Docker.
+** There are online tutorials for using Docker
+** GranatumX has its own SDK for R and python to develop gboxes (containerized units)

 If you are on Windows 10 you can install the Windows Insider edition and set up "WSL2": "https://docs.microsoft.com/en-us/windows/wsl/wsl2-install".